What’s up with Andrew Stevenson’s mullet?

 Is that when he visited the Nationals’ team barber in West Palm Beach, Fla.?
 Or another shop in the area?

 “No, no,” Stevenson responded with a laugh.
-“Austin Voth was my roommate and he cuts his own hair, so …”
+“Austin Voth was my roommate, and he cuts his own hair, so …”

 So Voth cut Stevenson’s mullet.
 And as Stevenson admitted this during batting practice at Nationals Park, Voth happened to be walking from right field to the dugout, directly past this hard-hitting interview.